pvandervelde/mindvortex/src/posts/2099-01-01-Software-development-pipeline-Design-flexibility.md

   processes and applications.
 There can be one or more stages, e.g. build, test and deploy, which are dependent on each other only through their inputs and outputs.
 This allows adding more stages if required.
+- Start a new step or stage in the pipeline by having it respond to a standard notification.
+That allows each step can determine when new information is available.
+The steps can pull down additional information from the appropriate sources when they are notified.
+This allows notifications to be generic while steps can still acquire the information they need to execute.
+Additionally having pipeline steps respond to notifications means that it is very easy to add new steps in the process because a new executor only has to be instantiated and connected to the message source, e.g. a distributed queue.
 - The steps which are executed inside a stage should be allowed to vary in number, type and order.
   As with the stages steps should ideally use well-known inputs and produce well-known outputs.
 - Inputs for stages and steps are for instance